IACR 56th Annual Conference

 Prof. Patrick G. Johnston Award Registration

-Six early stage cancer researchers will present their research to the public and their peers to compete for the Prof Patrick G. Johnston Award For Excellence In Cancer Research Outreach.
+Six early stage cancer researchers will presented research to the public and their peers to compete for the Prof Patrick G. Johnston Award For Excellence In Cancer Research Outreach.
 These six finalists attended a communication workshop prior to this event, where they worked with patient representatives to enhance their communication and outreach skills.
-The winner will be picked on the night by the audience and a judging panel.
+The winner was picked on the night by the audience and a judging panel.

 Special Guest Speaker